gokhanakkurt/MVVM-Reactive-Sample/readme.md

 `User` stands for User model for the project under `Model` folder.

-Also, dependency are injected at `AppDelegate.swift` file.
+Also, dependency are injected at `AppDelegate` file.
 Please review that part too.

 ## Used Dependencies